 - Create a more immersive experience for your audience

 - Inject fun and playfulness into a product or brand to build connection and loyalty with your customers

-Try out the user generated video for new members that we created for Melbourne Storm, the professional rugby club.
+This is a user generated video for new members that we created for Melbourne Storm, a Melbourne based professional rugby league club.

 What is the future of personalisation in content marketing?